sonicv6/euphonica/README.md

 - Album wikis & artist bios are supported too
 - All externally-acquired metadata are cached locally & persisted on disk to avoid needless API calls
 - Volume knob with dBFS readout support ('cuz why not?)
-- MPRIS support (can be disabled if you're running `mpdris2` instead)
 - User-friendly configuration UI & GSettings backend
 - MPD passwords are securely stored in your user's login keyring
 - Commands are bundled into lists for efficient MPD-side processing where possible.